Where to Buy

 The Wealth of Nations is the foundational text of modern economics, a work that established the discipline as a field of systematic inquiry.
 Adam Smith's concepts of the invisible hand — the notion that individual self-interest can produce collective prosperity — and the division of labor as the engine of productivity have shaped economic thinking and policy for nearly two and a half centuries.

-Published in 1776, the same year as the American Declaration of Independence, The Wealth of Nations appeared at a pivotal moment in the transformation of the Western world from agrarian to industrial economies.
+Printed in 1776, the same year as the American Declaration of Independence, The Wealth of Nations appeared at a pivotal moment in the transformation of the Western world from agrarian to industrial economies.
 Karl Marx's Das Kapital was conceived in part as a response to and critique of Smith's vision of capitalism, making The Wealth of Nations the starting point for the great economic debates that have defined the modern era.
-It remains a core text in economics programs worldwide.

 The Revolutionary Decade, 1776-1781

-1776: an extraordinary year.
-The Declaration of Independence is signed.
-Adam Smith publishes The Wealth of Nations.
-Gibbon begins his Decline and Fall.
-Three foundational texts appear within months.
+1776: the Declaration of Independence is signed, Adam Smith publishes The Wealth of Nations, and Gibbon begins his Decline and Fall — three foundational texts within months.
 Five years later, Kant publishes the Critique of Pure Reason — a 'Copernican revolution' in philosophy.
-The French Revolution is eight years away.
+The ancien regime in France is already rotting from within.

 Awards & Adaptations